DavidErameh/wee5/README.md

 1. Check the troubleshooting section above
 2. Review the Whop developer documentation
 3. Ensure Sentry monitoring is configured to catch errors
-4. Verify that `WHOP_BOT_USER_ID` is properly set for real-time functionality
+4. Verify webhook configuration is correct
-5. Check that the bot user has access to communities where XP tracking is needed
-6. Contact support if issues persist
+5. Contact support if issues persist

 ## Real-Time Functionality

 To ensure real-time features work properly:
-1. Make sure `WHOP_BOT_USER_ID` is set to the user ID of a valid Whop user
-2. The real-time services will automatically initialize on app startup
-3. XP will be awarded within 1-2 seconds of user activities in communities
+1. Configure webhooks in your Whop dashboard
+2. Verify webhook URL is accessible
-4. Leaderboards and rank cards update in real-time via Supabase subscriptions
+3. Leaderboards and rank cards update in real-time via Supabase subscriptions
-5. Monitor Sentry logs for any real-time processing errors
+4. Monitor Sentry logs for any processing errors

 ## Contributing